Skip to content

 5. Take care of yourself, too!

 Witnessing abusive online behaviors, threats of violence, hate speech, and graphic images can take its toll on even the staunchest of allies.
 Don’t be ashamed if you experience feelings of fatigue and become overwhelmed—you need to take care of yourself if you’re going to be a good online ally to others.
-Visit the Wellness and Community section of this Field Manual for more information about how to take care of yourself in the face of online harassment.
+Visit the Self-Care section of this Field Manual for more information about how to take care of yourself in the face of online harassment.

 Understand the factors that influence the likelihood of bystander intervention.
 Nick Brody, a communication studies professor at the University of Puget Sound, has conducted research on bystander intervention and found that three variables play a significant role in determining whether or not bystanders take action: the number of bystanders, anonymity, and closeness with the victim.
 More bystanders and greater bystander anonymity are both correlated with a lower chance of intervention, while closer ties between the bystander and the victim often indicates a greater willingness to intervene.
 Being aware of such phenomena can help bystanders gain a heightened sense of self, leading them to better understand their own responses to harassment — both consciously and unconsciously.